EvergoodTeam/Evergood/README.md

 - Files provided in the "Server" folder are only used by the Serverpack

-- The "Server" and "Client" folder do **NOT** provide the "mods" folder, since that would just be distribution without permission on a third party.
+- The "Server" and "Client" folder do **NOT** provide the "mods" folder, since that would just be distribution of someone else's property without permission on a third party.

 You can obtain a copy of the "mods" folder either by downloading the Modpack or the Server Pack from [Curseforge](https://www.curseforge.com/minecraft/modpacks/evergood/files).
 The latter will contain no client mods.